 \section{Comparison with \cite{dukes2023proximal} and \cite{ghassami2024causal}}

-In this paper, we examine the mediating role of $M$ in the causal pathway between exposure $A$ and outcome $Y$.
-Although both the natural indirect effect (NIE) and the population intervention indirect effect (PIIE) serve as measures of indirect impact, the PIIE is particularly relevant in policy evaluations involving potentially harmful exposures, as in our running example to assess the indirect effect of alcohol consumption on depression.
-In Section~\ref{sec: identification} and the following, we consider a comprehensive model that accommodates the direct effect of $A$ on $Y$ and allows for unmeasured confounding in the $A-Y$, $A-M$, and $M-Y$ relationships.
-Consequently, neither Pearl's front-door criterion \citep{pearl2009causality} nor the generalized front-door formula \citep{fulcher2020robust} are applicable.
-Recent studies \citep{dukes2023proximal, ghassami2024causal} have developed methods that leverage proxy variables to mitigate confounding bias in mediation analysis.
+This paper investigates the mediating role of $M$ within the causal pathway from an exposure $A$ and an outcome $Y$.
+While the natural indirect effect (NIE) and the population intervention indirect effect (PIIE) both quantify causal mediation, the PIIE offers distinct advantages for policy evaluations involving exposures that cannot be ethically manipulated.
+Critically, the PIIE framework facilitates a formal interpretation of the causal effect of an intervening variable under ill-defined exposure interventions, a robust feature that the NIE typically lacks.
+We construct proximal causal inference frameworks that allow for unmeasured confounding across the $A-Y$, $A-M$, and $M-Y$ relationships.
+Under such pervasive confounding, standard identification strategies, including Pearl's front-door criterion \citep{pearl2009causality} and the generalized front-door formula \citep{fulcher2020robust, wen2024causal}, are generally inapplicable.
+Recent studies \citep{dukes2023proximal, ghassami2024causal} have also developed methods that leverage proxy variables to mitigate confounding bias in mediation analysis.